jbytecode/JMcDM/README.md

 ### MCDM Tools

 - TOPSIS (Technique for Order Preference by Similarity to Ideal Solutions)
-- ELECTRE (Elemination and Choice Translating Reality)
+- ELECTRE (Elimination and Choice Translating Reality)
 - DEMATEL (The Decision Making Trial and Evaluation Laboratory)
 - MOORA (Multi-Objective Optimization By Ratio Analysis)
 - VIKOR (VlseKriterijumska Optimizcija I Kaompromisno Resenje in Serbian)